kevinkjt2000/ellipsis-presentation/presentation.md

 ---

-# Can my package behave differently based on the OS?
+# Can my package behave differently based on what OS it is installed on?

 Yes.